 A number of companies assess credit scores, and each has a slightly different proprietary formula.
-One of the most trusted scores is the FICO score, but Vantage 3.0 is a popular model, too.
+One of the most trusted scores is the FICO Score, but VantageScore is a popular model, too.

-Finally, different lenders use different types of scores to evaluate you.
+Also, different lenders use different types of scores to evaluate you.
 A car loan lender, for instance, might look at your FICO Auto Score, while a credit card company would likely consider your FICO Bankcard Score.

 What it actually means: Tax exemptions and deductions reduce your amount of taxable income, while a tax credit actually lowers your tax bill.

-Tax credits, on the other hand, lower your tax bill for reasons such as paying college tuition or child adoption fees.
+- Credits lower your tax bill for reasons such as paying college tuition or child adoption fees.

-Tax credits are often your best option, since they reduce your taxes dollar for dollar.
+The bottom line: Tax credits are often your best option, since they reduce your taxes dollar for dollar.
 Exemptions and deductions, on the other hand, only adjust your taxable adjusted gross income (AGI).

 What it actually means: Not all financial advisors are created equal, and some are a lot more knowledgeable — and more legitimate — than others.
 One financial advisor might specialize in investment strategy, while another could help you with estate planning or insurance.